Jim-Holmstroem/jim-holmstroem.github.io/_posts/2014-10-18-generating-function-list.markdown

 categories: probability
 ---

-Couldn't find any list of generating functions for distributions so I started compiling my own.
+Couldn't find any list of generating functions for distributions on the Internet so I started compiling my own.
 (They will be filled in as they appear in the wild)

 Definition
 ----------